mfsjr/manifold-dx/README.md

    the API changes state, out-of-the-box change detection catches any accidental mutations a developer may cause (for example, if the developer is accessing state directly to compute other properties).
+   When a mutation is detected in development, an error is thrown.

 1. **State can mutate, but React data is immutable.
 Every piece of state can be expressed as a unique key, so deeply nested state graphs